ElectricCanary/FV1Buddy/README.md

 The FV1Buddy is a Tap Tempo & Clock Module for the Spin Semiconductor FV1 DSP.

+You'll find the main code in C, the compiled hex, a datasheet and Altium & Eagle libraries.

 Website : https://electric-canary.com/fv1buddy

 Support : support@electric-canary.com